 Battery Disconnects 101

-One of the most common questions we field is, “Which battery disconnect do I need?”
-In order to determine that, you need to know how you intended to use it.
+One of the most common questions we’re asked is, Which battery disconnect do I need?
+In order to answer that, we need to determine how you intend to use it.
 There are two main purposes:

 2. Pass tech at your local track.
 The NHRA and most other sanctioning bodies mandate a Battery Disconnect Switch that is clearly labeled and externally accessible for any vehicle with a battery that has been relocated to the rear of the vehicle.
 This affords the safety crew the ability to shut off a running engine and disconnect power to the vehicle’s accessories in the event of a crash, rollover, etc.